golangci/golangci-lint/README.md

 - [goconst](https://github.com/jgautheron/goconst) - Finds repeated strings that could be replaced by a constant
 - [gocyclo](https://github.com/alecthomas/gocyclo) - Computes and checks the cyclomatic complexity of functions
 - [gocognit](https://github.com/uudashr/gocognit) - Computes and checks the cognitive complexity of functions
+- [asciicheck](https://github.com/tdakkota/asciicheck) - Simple linter to check that your code does not contain non-ASCII identifiers
 - [gofmt](https://golang.org/cmd/gofmt/) - Gofmt checks whether code was gofmt-ed.
 By default this tool runs with -s option to check for code simplification
 - [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) - Goimports does everything that gofmt does.
 Additionally it checks unused imports
 - [maligned](https://github.com/mdempsky/maligned) - Tool to detect Go structs that would take less memory if their fields were sorted